guillermooo/sublime-undocs/source/reference/symbols.rst

 as regular expressions
 using the `Oniguruma`_ syntax.

-This is an example of a text substitution:
+This is an example of a text transformation:

 ::